walrus-chanul-dandeniya/chiral-network/docs/bittorrent-implementation-guide.md

 The multi-source download engine will be updated to treat the BitTorrent swarm as a valid source, and to handle torrent pieces in addition to byte ranges.
 Fallback logic will be implemented to ensure that downloads can continue from other sources if the BitTorrent swarm is unavailable.

+### Event Handling and Progress Reporting

+**User Expectation:** Standard.
+A user expects to see real-time feedback on their downloads.

+For a good user experience, the UI must display real-time download progress.

+*   **Creating a Monitoring Task:** Spawn a separate asynchronous task for each download that periodically polls the `TorrentHandle` provided by `rqbit` for statistics (e.g., download speed, downloaded bytes, peer count).
+*   **Sending Events to the Frontend:** Use Tauri's event system to send progress updates from the monitoring task to the Svelte frontend.
+*   **Handling Different Torrent States:** Handle different states of a torrent, such as "downloading", "seeding", "paused", and "error", and communicate these states to the UI.

+### Configuration

+**User Expectation:** Advanced.
+Power users may expect to configure client behavior.

+A robust implementation should allow users to configure the BitTorrent client's behavior.

+*   **Exposing `rqbit` Options:** Expose `rqbit`'s session settings (e.g., listen port, download/upload rate limits) to the user through the Chiral Network's settings page.
+*   **Storing and Loading Configuration:** Use `tauri-plugin-store` to persist the user's BitTorrent settings and load them when the application starts.
+*   **Applying Configuration:** Apply the saved settings when initializing the `rqbit::Session`.

+### Advanced Error Handling

+**User Expectation:** Standard for basic error handling, Advanced for a more robust custom error handling system.

+*   **Custom Error Types:** Create custom error types for the `BitTorrentHandler` instead of just returning strings.
+This will make error handling more precise and easier to debug.
+*   **User-Friendly Error Messages:** Map different types of errors (e.g., invalid magnet link, file not found, tracker error) to user-friendly messages that can be displayed in the UI.

 ### Testing & Validation

-Thorough testing is essential to ensure the stability and performance of the BitTorrent implementation.
-This includes unit tests for the backend logic, integration tests to validate the interaction between the different components, and end-to-end tests using real torrents.
-Performance benchmarks will be conducted to compare download speeds with and without BitTorrent, and to evaluate the efficiency of the multi-source download engine.
+Thorough testing is essential to ensure the stability and performance of the `rqbit`-based implementation.

+*   **Unit Tests:** For the logic within `BitTorrentHandler` that is not directly part of `rqbit`.
+*   **Integration Tests:** To validate the interaction between `BitTorrentHandler`, `ProtocolManager`, and the Tauri API.
+This should include using a real `rqbit` session with a test torrent.
+*   **End-to-End Tests:** Using real torrents to test the full download and seed lifecycle.
+*   **Advanced Testing:** Write integration tests that mock the Tauri event system to verify that progress events are being sent correctly.

 ## Additional Future Implementations

-Beyond the core implementation, several other aspects are crucial for a robust and user-friendly BitTorrent integration.

 ### Payment Integration

+**User Expectation:** Advanced.
+This is a core feature of the Chiral ecosystem, but it is an advanced implementation detail.

 Given the decoupled payment architecture, the `BitTorrentHandler` must be able to track data transfer on a per-peer basis.
-This includes:

-*   **Data Transfer Accounting:** Accurately measure the amount of data uploaded and downloaded from each peer in the BitTorrent swarm.
+*   **Using `rqbit` Statistics:** Use the peer statistics from `rqbit` to track the amount of data transferred to and from each peer.
+The `TorrentHandle` provides methods to get peer information.
-*   **Transaction Triggering:** Trigger payment transactions on the Chiral blockchain at appropriate intervals (e.g., after a certain amount of data has been transferred, or at the end of the download).
+*   **Triggering Payments:** The `BitTorrentHandler` should emit a `PaymentRequired` event with the peer's ID and the amount of data transferred.
+A separate payment service will handle the blockchain transaction.

 ### Multi-Source Download Strategy